uzzielperez/uzzielperez.github.io/_posts/2019-11-6-Cognitive-Dissonance.md

 ---
 layout: posts
-title: "Cognitive Dissonance and a few more things on the mind"
+title: "Cognitive Dissonance"
 categories: Life
 author: Uzziel Perez
-meta: ""
+meta: "and a few more things on the mind"
 math: true
 ---